AaronFive/paramatch/README.md

 ## `fpt_alphabet_size.py`

-Solve the parameterized matching problem between two strings, with Levenshtein or insertion/deletion distance and injective variable renaming functions
+Implementation of the FPT algorithm described in Section 5.1 of the paper, for parameterized edit distance between two strings, with Levenshtein or insertion/deletion distance and injective variable renaming functions.

-FPT algorithm in the alphabet size, described in Section 5.1 of the paper.
+The main function is `parameterizedAlignment` :

 ### `parameterizedAlignment`